ultros/ultros/README.md

 ## Artificial Intelligence
-+ [daenum](https://github.com/ultros/daenum) - When run on a Debian system, this script will enumerate all daemons and provide an AI generated response of what each daemon is.
++ [daenum](https://github.com/ultros/daenum) - When run on a Debian system, this script will enumerate all daemons and provide an AI generated response of what each daemon performs or provides.

 ## Encryption
 + [DotNetNuker](https://github.com/ultros/dotnetnuker) - Decrypts DotNetNuke (DNN) Encrypted Passwords